1980 Plesetsk launch pad disaster: Initial investigation

-The official investigation responsible for determining the cause of the disaster headed by Leonid Smirnov assigned blame to the crew that was killed at the site of the fire by specifically stating the official cause as "explosion (inflammation) of material soaked in liquid oxygen as a result of unauthorized actions of one of the members of the ground crew".
+The official investigation responsible for determining the cause of the disaster headed by Leonid Smirnov assigned blame to the crew that was killed at the site of the fire by specifically stating the official cause as "explosion (inflammation) of material soaked in liquid oxygen as a result of unauthorized actions of one of the members of the ground crew."
+The investigative committee was under political pressure to blame the launch crews, many of whom were dead and couldn't defend themselves, rather than the workforce at the Khrunichiev plant in Samara where R-7 vehicles were assembled.
 However, less than a year later, on 23 July 1981 after a second disaster of the same cause was narrowly avoided, it was discovered that a design flaw in the fuel filters of the rocket were likely the cause of the 1980 disaster, although it was impossible to confirm which type of filters were used in the rocket that exploded.
 The catalytically active lead solder on the filters would cause an explosion upon contact with hydrogen peroxide.

 Cover-up

-The disaster was not reported in Soviet media at the time and only reached western media outlets in 1989 upon declassification.
+The disaster was not reported in Soviet media at the time and was not publicly admitted to until the glasnost era nine years later.
 Pravda reported that the launch of the rocket was a success and did not say anything about the explosion.
+It was only in 1999, almost two decades after the disaster, that an investigative committee ruled that the cause of the disaster was "probably" use of lead solder in the fuel filters.